Defending Domestic Violence Cases Throughout Northern California

 Domestic violence can be charged either as a misdemeanor or a felony depending on the alleged injuries suffered by the alleged victim and on the past criminal history of the client.

 A domestic violence conviction can have a devastating effect on an individual’s personal and professional life.
 If you have been charged with domestic violence, you should seek the advice of a criminal defense attorney versed in all aspects of domestic violence.
-Jacob D. Zamora, Esq., of the Sierra Law Center, APC, is well versed in the defense of domestic violence, including domestic violence trials.
+Jacob Zamora, Esq., is well versed in the defense of domestic violence, including domestic violence trials.

 Can The Victim Of Domestic Violence Drop The Charges?